legislation/data-documentation/api/search.md

     * `earlier-orders` to indicate that there is matching text within the "earlier orders" part of the document (`<EarlierOrders>`, available at `/earlier-orders`)
     * `introduction` to indicate that there is matching text within the introduction (`<IntroductoryText>`, available at `/introduction`)
     * `schedules` to indicate that there is matching text within the schedules (`<Schedules>`, available at `/schedules`)

+#### Stemming

+The search on legislation.gov.uk uses *stemming*, where words in a search and in the title and texts of documents are all mapped onto their common root word.
+By default, this means that:

+ * searches containing a plural noun (dogs) will match the singular form of the noun (dog) and the singular form will match the plural
+ * searches containing a verb will match all conjugations of that verb (i.e. “run” will match “ran” and “runs”, “protect” will match “protecting” and “protected”)

 ### Sort orders